Skip to main content

 Experience programming home link mirror

 All of my garage remotes have failed and died after a decade of use so I converted over to MYQ connect to be able to open my garage door, but needing to open the door using a phone app is inconvenient due to the often long lag time waiting for the app to load.
-I initially thought I could save money from buying 3 remotes by doing the wifi based opener instead but it's not a perfect experience.
+Sure, I can open the garage from 5 miles away (or 15hrs away, but what good would that do for me?)

 I wanted to be able to open the other garage door but had trouble programming that button so followed the google search instructions to reset the codes (correctly this time) on the homelink and was now unable to program either homelink button for either door.
 I tried to do the same thing that had just worked but nothing was working.

-I guess that I inadvertently used a stored remote signal for the homelink to program my door in the first successful attempt.
-After clearing the stored codes, I now had no way to program the homelink since I had no remotes.
 It seems the homelink needs to learn a remote transmission to be able to send something to the garage opener to learn.
 It seems like I need to buy a compatible remote and use the signal from that to train the homelink and ultimately link to the garage door opener but I realized that I could use the keypad opener since it does send a signal.

 I decided to remove the keypad from the wall by opening the battery compartment and removing the screw before sliding it up to free it.
-There needs to be some coordinated button pushing between the 2 devices to get the homelink to learning so it's just easier to have both with you in the car when performing the procedure.
+There needs to be some coordinated button pushing between the 2 devices to get the homelink to learn so it's just easier to have both with you in the car when performing the procedure.

 Comments